Kaszanas/SC2DatasetPreparator/README.md

 pip install datasetpreparator[all]
 ```

+After that each of the scripts should be available to call from the command line directly.

 ## Dataset Preparation Steps

 To reproduce our experience with defining a dataset and to be able to compare your results with our work we describe how to perform the processing below.